rottenwheel/revuo-weekly/content/weekly/issue-252/_index.md

 {{% /newsbyte %}}

 {{% newsbyte %}}
 Monero community member, lemineurfou, launched a brand-new mining pool.
 "I just finalized the configuration of a new XMR pool hosted in Europe (to optimize the ping).
 The objective is to help a bit with decentralization in the face of giants.
-I’m looking for some cool miners to test the stability with me (0% fee at the moment).
+I’m looking for some cool miners to test the stability with me (0% fee at the moment)."
 [EuroXMR.eu](http://euroxmr.eu/).
+To foster new joins, it has added a _hashrate lottery_.
+The concept: 1 Valid Share = 1 Ticket.
+Every week, a miner wins a small XMR prize, even if the pool hasn't found a block yet.
 {{% /newsbyte %}}

 {{% newsbyte %}}